Jbbouille/shingle/nyaraka/README.md

 - UI: The nyaraka's UI.

 ## How to use nyaraka-maven-plugin
-In order to use it insert this bellow in your pom.xml:
+In order to use it insert this below in your pom.xml:
 ```xml
 <plugin>
 <groupId>org.nyaraka</groupId>